imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 # **GetSenderId**
 > SenderId GetSenderId (int? id)

-Get a single Sender ID.
+Get the details of a specific Sender ID

 ### Example
 ```csharp